sudhakarmuthyala/Python_Pract/README.md

 - To print the original string or to neglect the meaning of \n, we have to use a Raw String.
 - Raw string is a string that returns it as it is without making any changes to it.
 - We have to specify (r) before the quote to print the same string that is present inside the quotes.

+## Day 4: A basic variable in python

+- Variable in python:

+Variable: It is a container where we can put our value